tritonjs/dev/README.md

 # OR

 git clone https://github.com/tritonjs/dev

-cd dev
+# Setup the submodules.
 git submodule init
 git submodule update

-# THEN!
+# FOR BOTH

-# Make sure to setup the configs!
+# If you want to use the latest code, instead of the "snapshot"
+git pull --recurse-submodules

+# Start coding!
+Check the docker-compose file for the ports.
 docker-compose up
 ```